CHTC/Articles/2022-09-27-DoIt-Article-Summary.md

 ---
-title: Summary of Solving for the future
+title: Summary of Solving for the future; Investment, new coalition levels up research computing infrastructure at UW–Madison

 author: Hannah Cheren